 Old houses have a reputation, right?
 They break.
 They’re drafty.
 They can be expensive to maintain and very expensive to heat.
 But that doesn’t have to be your house’s story.

-Heating options for old houses have improved and there are plenty of efficient HVAC options for older houses.
 And if you’re not quite ready to finance a new heating system?
-Fear not: There are still good ways to reduce the cost of heating your older home.
+Fear not: There are still smart ways to reduce the cost of heating your older home.